ontodev/valve.rs/README.md

     <valve.rs root folder>/target/doc/ontodev_valve/index.html

 in your favourite browser.
-For a more general discussion of how

-For a higher level See also the [Design and concepts](#design-and-concepts) section below.
+For a higher level See also the [Design and concepts](#design-and-concepts) section.

 ## Troubleshooting